 The salary range is determined by market pay rates, established through market pay studies, for people doing similar work in similar industries in the same region of the country.

 Pay rates and salary ranges are also set up by individual employers and recognize the level of education, knowledge, skill, and experience needed to perform each job.
-The salary range demonstrates the interrelationships of the jobs utilized by an employer.

 Many companies participate in salary market surveys to create a trustworthy resource for salary research.
 More and more salary research is occurring online using salary calculators.